Quasa

 Hello!

-Here are five ways entrepreneurs can improve their emotional fitness.
+Here are five practical ways entrepreneurs can strengthen their emotional fitness.

 3. Do not make your feelings “wrong”